plone/volto/docs/source/blocks/examples/customschemaandview.md

 const View = (props) => {
   // data holds the values entered in the block edit form
-  // className holds the CSS class names injected to this block by other Volto features
+  // className holds the CSS class names injected to this block by Volto's `styleClassNameExtenders`
-  // style holds the CSS properties injected to this block by other Volto featured const { data, className, style } = props;
+  // style holds the CSS properties injected to this block by Volto's `Block Sytle Wrapper` const { data, className, style } = props;
   return (
     <div className={cx('block', 'block02', className)} style={style}>